 If you ask us the best place to promote your Google reviews and ratings, we have just one suggestion: Everywhere.

-Displaying customer reviews is a marketing strategy that is foolproof and helps businesses build a stellar reputation across channels.
+Displaying customer reviews is a foolproof marketing strategy that helps businesses build a stellar reputation across channels.

 A few avenues where you can promote your Google reviews include: